bmrf/tron/README.md

 ## STAGE 0: Prep

 *[link to Stage 0 code](https://github.com/bmrf/tron/blob/master/resources/stage_0_prep/stage_0_prep.bat)*

-1. **Create RunOnce entry**: Create the following registry key to support resuming if there is an interruption: `HKCU\Software\Microsoft\Windows\CurrentVersion\RunOnce /v "tron_resume" /t REG_SZ /d "%~dp0tron.bat %-resume"`

-   Note: `-resume` is an internal flag not meant for human use at the command-line.
-If you use it, things will break and I will laugh at you.

 2. **Create System Restore point**: Create a pre-run system restore point.
 Vista and up only, client OS's only (not supported on Server OS's, and on Windows 10 does not work if the system is in any form of Safe Mode.
 This is a known bug, and I spent hours trying to find a workaround but was not able to find a solution, so if you absolutely require a system restore point, recommend running in normal mode